OSGeo/gdal/doc/source/programs/gdal_raster_reproject.rst

     Note that a number of output formats, including GeoTIFF, do not support different per-band nodata values, but a single one for all bands.

+.. option:: --like <DATASET>

+    Name of GDAL input dataset that serves as a template for default values of options :option:`--size`, :option:`--resolution`
+    :option:`--dst-crs` and :option:`--bbox`
+    Note that the pixel values will *not* be copied, and that spatial registration of the template dataset through mechanisms such as GCP, RPC or geolocation array is ignored.

 .. option:: --et, --error-threshold <ERROR-THRESHOLD>

     Error threshold for transformation approximation, expressed as a number of